Please let us know about incorrect, missing or obsolete information concerning the listed products.

-The Argus Authorization Service renders consistent authorization decisions for distributed services (e.g., user interfaces, portals, computing elements, storage elements).
-The service is based on the XACML standard, and uses authorization policies to determine if a user is allowed or denied to perform a certain action on a particular service.
+The Argus Authorization Service renders consistent authorization decisions for distributed services (e.g., portals, computing elements, storage elements).
+The service is based on the XACML standard and uses authorization policies to determine if a user is allowed or denied to perform a certain action on a particular service.

 The following documentation mainly covers existing batch system middleware integration components and some general links to the most popular batch systems used within WLCG.
-In particular, CREAM CE integration with Torque, LSF, GE and SLURM is well documented as well as EMI implementation of the TORQUE batch system.
+In particular, ARC and CREAM CE integration with HTCondor, Slurm, Torque, LSF and Grid Engine flavors are well documented.

 The CREAM (Computing Resource Execution And Management) Service is a simple, lightweight service for job management operation at the Computing Element (CE) level.